DerekJongWu/COP5618/README.md

 # COP5618
 Concurrent Programming Project

-Project Topic: Comparison of two separate implementations of a multi-threaded chat room using Java and Go.
+Project Topic: The objective of the project is to perform a qualitative and quantitative comparison of two different coding languages: GoLang and Java.
+By implmenting a multiclient chat room, the project is able to explore multiple characteristics of concurrency and provides a good method to compare both languages.

 Project Members - GitID:
 Derek Wu - DerekJongWu